Cotai Water Jet

-The Taipa Ferry Terminal in Macau is used by this ferry route to enable easy access to The Venetian Macao in Cotai, although it is also chosen by some because of its proximity to Taipa, Cotai and Coloane in comparison to the Outer Harbour Ferry Terminal (Terminal Marítimo) used by TurboJET on the Macau Peninsula.
-The Cotai Water Jet is a subsidiary of Las Vegas Sands.
+The Taipa Ferry Terminal in Macau is used by this ferry route to enable easy access to The Venetian Macao in Cotai, although it is also chosen by some because of its proximity to Taipa, Cotai, and Coloane in comparison to the Outer Harbour Ferry Terminal (Terminal Marítimo) used by TurboJET on the Macau Peninsula.
+Cotai Water Jet is a subsidiary of Las Vegas Sands.

-Cotai Water Jet has been assigned the two-letter airline code 8C by IATA, used for routes to/from Hong Kong International Airport only, where passengers must continue to other destinations (or vice versa) by air.
+Cotai Water Jet has been assigned the two-letter airline code 8C by IATA, which it uses for all routes, though official it's supposed to be used for routes between Hong Kong International Airport and Macau only.